sh3llm4g1ck/sh3llm4g1ck.github.io/_posts/python-discord.py-bot-commands/2022-05-07-python-discord.py-bot-commands.md

     await ctx.send(f"Hello {ctx.author.name} \O")
 ```

+# Command arguments

 ![](https://raw.githubusercontent.com/sh3llm4g1ck/sh3llm4g1ck.github.io/main/_posts/python-discord.py-bot-commands/images/2.png)

 Υou may feel confused now, what is `{ctx.author.name}`!?
 I'll share the logic with you how to read the documentation.

 `ctx` is the parameter always have to be first then is the attribute `author`.
 If we click on `author` tell us that is a `Member` and member has other attributes like the `name`.
-Check the screenshot below.
+Check the screenshots below.

 ![](https://raw.githubusercontent.com/sh3llm4g1ck/sh3llm4g1ck.github.io/main/_posts/python-discord.py-bot-commands/images/3.png)